franktakes/gephi-tutorial/README.md

 We turn to Gephi's second main window, being the Data laboratory.
 For a random graph, it should look like the figure below.

 ![Gephi-data-laboratory](https://github.com/franktakes/gephi-tutorial/blob/main/img/gephi-data-laboratory-annotated.png?raw=true)
-_Figure: Gephi's Data laboratory
+_Figure: Gephi's Data laboratory_

 Here, the data behind the network can be inspected.
 On the top left, it is possible to switch between "Nodes" and "Edges"; which brings up the node list or the edge list in the data table below.
-A node is always identified by a (typically numerical) "Id", and so is an edge, however, more importantly, an edge is defined by a "Source" and a "Target", of which the values refer to the Id of a node.
+A node is always identified by a (typically numerical) `Id`.
+An edge is in turn defined by a `Source` and a `Target`, of which the values refer to the `Id` of a node.

 The Data labaratory can be used to manually change the data behind the graph, i.e., adding, removing and modifying the nodes, edges and their attributes.
 Adding nodes and edges can be done by using the respective buttons on top of the data table, and modifying one particular node or edge can be done by right clicking and selecting edit-option.